 Mathematics is the science of numbers, shapes, probabilities, and measurements.
 It is a universal language in which information is stated in the simplest possible form.
-Mathematics has a dual nature—it is an independent discipline valued for its precision and elegance, and it is an essential source of ideas and techniques for many, if not most, other scientific endeavors.
+Mathematics has a dual nature—it is an independent discipline valued for its precision and elegance, and it is an essential source of ideas and techniques for other scientific endeavors.

-The undergraduate program is structured to provide both a broad liberal arts education in mathematics, as well as a concentration in one of seven focused areas.
+The undergraduate program is structured to provide a broad liberal arts education in mathematics, a strong set of core courses, and flexibility to choose from a broad range of courses.
 The liberal arts component requires students to acquire a broad background in communication skills, humanities, social sciences, and natural sciences.
 The major core focuses on developing students’ understanding and appreciation of the mathematical sciences, problem solving skills, and their ability to combine knowledge and skills in productive ways.
-Core mathematics subjects include calculus, matrices and linear equations, advanced calculus of a single variable, abstract algebra, linear algebra, computer programming, and statistics.
+Core mathematics subjects include calculus and advanced calculus, linear algebra, methods of proof, abstract algebra, computer programming, and statistics.

-Six concentrations are available in the program: Actuarial Science, Applied Mathematics, Computational Mathematics, General Mathematics, Mathematics Education, and Mathematics of Information.
+Four concentrations are available in the program: Actuarial Science, Applied Mathematics, General Mathematics, and Mathematics Education.

 - Obtain a solid background in theoretical mathematics and will be able to participate in mathematical work in a variety of fields or continue on to graduate school.

 - Be able to apply a range of mathematical and statistical tools to a diverse set of problems as presented to them in either employment or the pursuit of further education.

 - Be capable of describing their mathematical assumptions and results to colleagues.